 Continuing examination of these still-perplexing seasonal dark streaks with a powerful camera on NASA’s Mars Reconnaissance Orbiter (MRO) shows they exist only on slopes steep enough for dry grains to descend the way they do on faces of active dunes.

 The findings published in Nature Geoscience argue against the presence of enough liquid water for microbial life to thrive at these sites.
 However, exactly how these numerous flows begin and gradually grow has not yet been explained.
-Authors of the report propose possibilities that include involvement of small amounts of water, indicated by detection of hydrated salts observed at some of the flow sites.
+Authors of the report propose possibilities that include the involvement of small amounts of water, indicated by the detection of hydrated salts observed at some of the flow sites.

 These features have evoked fascination and controversy since their 2011 discovery, as possible markers for unexpected liquid water or brine on an otherwise dry planet.
 They are dark streaks that extend gradually downhill in warm seasons, then fade away in winter and reappear the next year.
 On Earth, only seeping water is known to have these behaviors, but how they form in the dry Martian environment remains unclear.